Parking Restrictions

 parking would obstruct traffic;

-any place where official traffic-control devices prohibit stopping, standing, or parking;
+any place where official traffic-control devices prohibit stopping, standing, or

-(b) stand or park a vehicle, whether occupied or not, except momentarily to pick up or discharge a passenger or passengers:
+(b) stand or park a vehicle, whether occupied or not, except momentarily to

 in front of a public or private driveway;